-Raffensperger and Sterling to testify before the January 6 committee
+Top Georgia elections officials to testify before the January 6 committee

-Comes after Raffensperger won his Republican primary.
+Comes after Secretary of State Raffensperger won his Republican primary

+Two top Georgia elections officials are set to testify before the select committee investigating the January 6 riot at US Capitol.

-Georgia Secretary of State Brad Raffensperger and the chief operating officer in that office Gabriel Sterling will testify before the select committee investigating the January 6 riot at US Capitol, Georgia Public Broadcasting reported.
+Georgia Public Broadcasting reported that Secretary of State Brad Raffensperger and the chief operating officer in that office Gabriel Sterling will headline the committee’s hearing on Tuesday, the panel’s fourth such public event.

 Former president Donald Trump repeatedly pressured Georgia’s elected officials to overturn the presidential election results after Joe Biden became the first Democrat to win the state since Bill Clinton in 1992.
-Most famously, Mr Trump called Mr Raffensperger and asked him to “find” 11,780 votes to overturn his loss in Georgia, since that was more vote than Mr Biden’s margin of victory.
+Most infamously, Mr Trump called Mr Raffensperger and asked him to “find” 11,780 votes to overturn his loss in Georgia, since that was more vote than Mr Biden’s margin of victory.

 “The people of Georgia are angry, the people of the country are angry”, Mr Trump told Mr Raffernsperger on the call.
 “And there’s nothing wrong with saying, you know, that you’ve recalculated.”